How to Organize a Small Kitchen When You Have Zero Counter Space

 Establish Strict Functional Work Zones

-Treat your kitchen like a commercial assembly line with specific zones for prepping, cooking, and washing.
-Your prep zone requires a minimum of 24 uninterrupted inches of counter space.
-Keep cutting boards and chef knives within arm’s reach here.
-Store heavy pots and pans in lower cabinets immediately adjacent to the oven.
-Group cleaning supplies exclusively under the sink.
-Organizing items by their exact function stops you from running laps around a tight floor plan.
+Treat your kitchen like a commercial line by setting up specific zones for prepping, cooking, and washing.
+Your prep zone requires at least 24 uninterrupted inches of counter space.
+Keep cutting boards and chef knives within arm’s reach of this spot.
+Do not store your coffee maker near the stove; put it near the fridge to prevent traffic jams.
+Store heavy pots in lower cabinets adjacent to the oven, and keep wooden spoons by the burners.
+Grouping items by exact function stops you from running laps around a tight floor plan.

 Reclaim the Wasted Vertical Space

-Standard cabinet shelves sit 10 to 12 inches apart, while plates only require four inches of height.
-Buy adjustable wire shelf inserts to double your usable surface area, placing dinner plates on the bottom and salad plates above.
-For the blank walls above your counters, mount a heavy-duty magnetic metal strip for knives.
-Hang a sturdy rail system with S-hooks to hold measuring spoons and small pots, clearing your shallow drawers and work surfaces.
+Standard cabinet shelves sit 10 to 12 inches apart, but plates only take up four inches of that height.
+Buy adjustable wire shelf inserts to double your usable surface area.
+Place dinner plates on the bottom and salad plates on the wire rack above.
+For the blank walls above your counters, mount a heavy-duty magnetic metal strip to hold your knives.
+Hang a sturdy rail system with S-hooks for coffee mugs and measuring spoons.
+Moving everyday items out of shallow drawers clears crucial room for actual meal prep.

 Clear the Countertops Completely

 Bare countertops make a tiny kitchen feel twice as big.
-Limit yourself to two appliances out at any given time.
-If an appliance weighs less than 10 pounds, store it behind a closed door.
+Limit yourself to keeping only two appliances out at any given time.
+If an appliance weighs less than 10 pounds, store it behind a closed door and pull it out only when needed.
 Corral the small items you must leave out—like salt, pepper, and olive oil—onto a 10-inch lazy Susan in a back corner.
-Keep your dish sponge completely out of sight inside the sink bowl using a suction-cup holder.
+Keep your dish sponge out of sight inside the sink bowl using a suction-cup holder.
+Your eyes should glide across empty surfaces when you enter.

 Hack Your Drawers and Cabinet Doors

-Lock expanding bamboo dividers into your drawers to create individual channels for utensils.
-Store baking sheets vertically using thin tension rods spaced two inches apart between shelves.
-Cabinet doors hide prime storage space on the inside.
-Attach heavy-duty adhesive hooks to the back of lower doors to hang pot lids and measuring cups.
-A standard 15-inch cabinet door easily holds three large lids, freeing up an entire drawer for bulkier items.
+Lock expanding bamboo dividers into your drawers to create individual channels for forks, spoons, and cooking utensils.
+Store baking sheets and cutting boards vertically using thin tension rods spaced two inches apart between shelves.
+Pulling out a single baking sheet is easier when you do not have to lift heavy cast iron pans off it.
+Attach heavy-duty adhesive hooks to the back of your lower cabinet doors to hang pot lids and measuring cups.
+A standard 15-inch cabinet door easily holds three large lids, freeing up an entire drawer.

 Quick Tips